chrismathen/NTLineq/README.md

-The shapefile are in cityshapefile and gridsource folder.
+The shapefile is in cityshapefile.

 Download the required raster files from payneinstitute and ornl website.